Skip to main content

 A common concern that department heads and senior leadership have when considering an employee advocacy strategy is the amount of time required by employees.

-Our data shows that the most amount of time spent for admin users typically occurred during the first 3 months (up to 60 minutes per week).
+Our data shows that admin users typically spent the most time during the first three months (up to 60 minutes per week).

 Which employees drive the most results from employee advocacy?